cn0047/stash/ed/db/README.md

 ## Saga Pattern

-Saga is a sequence of local transactions where each transaction updates data within a single service,
+Saga is a sequence of transactions where each transaction updates data within a single service,
 1st transaction is initiated by an external request and each subsequent step is triggered by the completion